Low Battery Voltage Displayed at Device Interrogation

 - If an unanticipated ERI/EOL is declared, it is likely due to battery impedance.
 In such cases, additional battery capacity remains and can support device function at ERI parameters for at least one year.
 However, when ERI or EOL (typically 90 days after ERI) declaration is seen, schedule device replacement.

 Included in the August 2011 Performance Update was information about the projected percentage of devices that would encounter an early ERI due to unexpected high battery impedance.
-As of September 27, 2016, the percentage of devices that encountered ERI due to battery impedance has not exceeded the rate of 6-10% within 5 years of post-implant as communicated with our August 2011 Performance Update.
+As of September 29, 2017, the percentage of devices that encountered ERI due to battery impedance has not exceeded the rate of 6-10% within 5 years of post-implant as communicated with our August 2011 Performance Update.
 Only devices using the updated software can trigger ERI due to impedance.
-Over 96% of the remaining active population is over 5 years post-implant.
+The entire remaining active population is over 5 years post-implant.

 All EnRhythm pacemakers (146,500 Worldwide)